localstack-samples/localstack-k8s-demo/README.md

 - To remove the deployed application, run `make destroy-app`
 - To remove LocalStack from the Kubernetes cluster, run `make destroy-localstack-instance`
-- For removal of the Kubernetes cluster as well, run `minikube delete` to delete the local Kubernetes cluster
+- For removal of the Kubernetes cluster as well, run `make stop` to delete the local Kubernetes cluster